jaspervdj/jaspervdj/posts/2012-12-19-skateboard-belgian-police.markdown

 I was a bit annoyed that the fact he asked this since there was no reason whatsoever to suspect I would be under the influence of any drugs.
-Hence, it felt more like some personal revenge.
+Hence, it felt more like some kind of personal revenge.

 Continuing in this mindset, he claimed that we seriously risked damaging the parked cars in that street.
-I won't go into waste-of-time what-if scenarios in this blogpost: I won't deny there indeed is *some* risk.
+I won't go into waste-of-time what-if scenarios in this blogpost: I won't deny there indeed is *some* risk... just as there is some risk when you're riding a bike or a car.
 I politely explained that if anything were to happen we would simply bear the consequences and pay for the damages, either through insurance or by ourselves, just like anyone else.

-However, he didn't really seem satisfied with that answer, wrote down my name and left, after ensuring us that if any damages were to occur, he would find me.
+However, he didn't really seem satisfied with that answer, wrote down my name and ensured us that if any damages were to occur, he would find me.
 At that point, it almost seemed like he first found *people* to blame, and only then an *offense* they were guilty of -- instead of the other way around.

-After we said our goodbyes and he left, we continued skating for a bit, and left shortly afterwards, with slightly less confidence in the competence of the police force.
+After we said our goodbyes and he left, we continued skating for a bit.
+We went home shortly afterwards, with slightly less confidence in the competence of the police force.

 **TL;DR:**